-LG WORLD PREMIERE AT CES SHOWCASES TODAY'S INNOVATIONS FOR A BETTER TOMORROW
+LG World Premiere at CES Showcases Today's Innovations for a Better Tomorrow

-ENGLEWOOD CLIFFS, N.J., Jan.
-2, 2022 /PRNewswire/ -- At CES 2022, LG Electronics (LG) is presenting its vision for an enhanced lifestyle and a better future for all.
-Hosted by LG CEO William Cho, LG World Premiere will introduce the company's diverse innovations for the new year and detail its continuing efforts to create a more inclusive user experience and sustainable tomorrow.
-LG's theme for CES 2022, The Better Life You Deserve, emphasizes LG's ultimate goal to elevate all aspects of daily life with technological and design innovation.
-This vision will be brought to life through three short films: A Better Life for You, A Better Life for All and A Better Life Tomorrow.
+At CES 2022, LG Electronics (LG) is presenting its vision for an enhanced lifestyle and a better future for all.
+Hosted by LG CEO William Cho, LG World Premiere will introduce the company's diverse innovations for the new year and detailed its continuing efforts to create a more inclusive user experience and sustainable tomorrow.
+LG's theme for CES 2022, The Better Life You Deserve, emphasizes LG's ultimate goal to elevate all aspects of daily life though technological and design innovation.
+This vision is brought to life through three short films: A Better Life for You, A Better Life for All and A Better Life Tomorrow.

 A Better Life for You: Creating Value for Every Lifestyle

 LG's concept of the upgradable appliance is the focus of the first short film, A Better Life for You.
-With newly enhanced abilities to learn and evolve to better meet the needs of users' individual lifestyles, LG's upgraded ThinQ™ platform elevates compatible products with even more features to deliver the ultimate in versatility and convenience.
+With enhanced abilities to learn and evolve to better meet the needs of users' individual lifestyles, LG's upgraded ThinQ platform empowers compatible products with even more features to deliver additional conveniences in 2022.
 A Better Life for You shows how advancements in LG's entertainment solutions are delivering a more personalized, interactive experience to viewers enjoying content on larger screens at home.

-Audiences will be introduced to LG OLED evo Gallery Edition TV, which combines superior picture quality and screen brightness with a sleek form factor and LG StanbyME, a wireless private mobile wireless display that goes anywhere in the house to deliver the ultimate viewing experience of a traditional TV.
-Also making its worldwide debut are LG PuriCare™ AeroTower, an all-season home air care solution designed to deliver the benefits of an air purifier, fan and heater, and LG tiiun, an indoor gardening appliance that offers a simple, clean and reliable way to grow healthy greens all year round.
+Audiences will be introduced to LG StanbyME, a wireless private mobile wireless display that goes anywhere in the house to deliver the ultimate viewing experience of a traditional TV.
+Also making their worldwide debut, LG PuriCare™ AeroTower is an all-in-one home air care solution designed to deliver the benefits of an air purifier, fan and heater while the LG tiiun indoor gardening appliance offers a simple, clean and reliable way to grow healthy greens all year round.

 A Better Life for All: More Sustainable, More Inclusive

 Inclusiveness is also key to LG's growth as a brand and toward this goal, LG is committed to investing in Accessibility Advisory Councils across different markets.
-Councils are comprised of accessibility experts and those living with disabilities who will play a critical role in advising LG as it develops products with a more inclusive user experience in mind, such as voice commands and Braille labeling.
+Councils are comprised of accessibility experts and those living with disabilities and play a critical role in advising LG as it develops products with more inclusive user experience in mind, such as voice commands and Braille labeling.

-To encourage innovation in the areas of sustainability and inclusivity in 2022, LG is establishing the LIFE'S GOOD AWARD, focusing on Innovation for Earth and Innovation for All to solicit ideas that minimize the environmental impact of human activities and make LG products more accessible and user-friendly.
-Up to $1 million in prize money will be awarded to the winning participants, and more details will be announced in the year ahead.
+To encourage innovation in the areas of sustainability and inclusivity in 2022, LG is establishing the LIFE'S GOOD AWARD focusing on Innovation for Earth and Innovation for All to solicit ideas to minimize the impact of human activities on the environment and make LG products more accessible and user-friendly.
+Up to USD 1 million will be awarded to winning participants, more details to be announced in the year ahead.

 A Better Life Tomorrow: Blueprint for the Future

 The third and final short feature focuses on the future and LG's role in turning the stuff of science fiction into reality, with the company's AI-powered CLOi door-to-door delivery robot being readied to roll into service.
-Audiences are also treated to a behind-the-scenes look as LG's virtual artist Reah as she rehearses for her upcoming music video.
+Audiences are also treated to a behind the scenes look as LG's virtual artist Reah rehearses for her upcoming music video.

 Located inside the main entrance of Central Hall at the Las Vegas Convention Center, LG's on-site exhibit promises to offer both physical and online visitors an engaging and interactive experience through AR and VR technologies.